-Three officers injured in Tennessee prison incident
+Officers injured in incidents at two US prisons

 Story highlights

+- Three officers assaulted by inmates at Nebraska prison, state officials say

-- Two correctional officers are in critical condition, one is in stable condition
+- In Tennessee, three officers hurt, two left in critical condition

-(CNN)Three correctional officers were assaulted Sunday during a disturbance at a central Tennessee prison, authorities said.
+(CNN)Three correctional officers were assaulted Sunday during a disturbance at a central Tennessee prison, with two hospitalized in critical condition, authorities said.

+Meanwhile, in Nebraska three officers are recovering after being assaulted by inmates at a facility in Lincoln, state officials siad.

-One officer was briefly taken hostage during the incident around 4 p.m. in a housing unit involving 16 inmates at the Turney Center Industrial Complex in Only, about 60 miles east of Nashville, according to Alison Randgaard, a Tennessee State Department of Correction spokeswoman.
+In the Tennessee incident, one officer was briefly taken hostage during the incident around 4 p.m.
+Sunday in a housing unit involving 16 inmates at the Turney Center Industrial Complex in Only, about 60 miles east of Nashville, according to Alison Randgaard, a Tennessee State Department of Correction spokeswoman.

 The injured officers were airlifted to a local hospital, according to Randgaard.
 Two were listed in critical condition Sunday night and the third officer was in stable condition, a Vanderbilt University Medical Center spokesperson said.